Gladiator07/Gladiator07/README.md

 ---
 ## About Me
-- 🔭 I am currently a Data Science Intern at [Wolters Kluwer](https://www.wolterskluwer.com/en-in) where I work mostly on Document Intelligence
+- 🔭 I am currently a Data Science Intern at [Wolters Kluwer](https://www.wolterskluwer.com/en-in) where I work mostly on Document AI developing end-to-end MLOPs pipelines for extracting information from PDFs.
 - 🚀 I am an Ambassador for [Weights & Biases](https://wandb.ai/site)
 - 🌱 I’m currently learning MLOPs
 - 👯 I’m looking to collaborate on Kaggle Competitions